 In summary, the GrIS was smaller than present during the MPWP (medium confidence), LIG (high confidence) and the MH (high confidence).
 GrIS mass loss began following a peak volume attained during the 1450–1850 period and the rate of loss has increased substantially since the turn of the 21st century (high confidence).

-Antarctic Ice Sheet
+Antarctic Ice Sheet (AIS)

-AR5 reported that there was high confidence that the AIS was losing mass.
-The average ice mass loss from Antarctica was 97 [58 to 135] Gt yr-1 (GMSL equivalent of 0.27 [0.16 to 0.37] mm yr-1) over 1993–2010, and 147 [74 to 221] Gt yr-1 (0.41 [0.20 to 0.61] mm yr-1) over 2005–2010.
+The AR5 reported that there was high confidence that the Antarctic Ice Sheet (AIS) was losing mass.
+The average ice mass loss from Antarctica was 97 [58 to 135] Gt yr–1 (GMSL equivalent of 0.27 [0.16 to 0.37] mm yr–1) over 1993–2010, and 147 [74 to 221] Gt yr–1 (0.41 [0.20 to 0.61] mm yr–1) over 2005–2010.
 These assessments included the Antarctic peripheral glaciers.
-AR5 reported with high confidence that the volume of the West Antarctic Ice Sheet (WAIS) was reduced during warm periods of the past few million years.
-SROCC concluded that over 2006–2015, the AIS lost mass at an average rate of 155 ± 19 Gt yr–1 (very high confidence).
-SROCC stated also that it is virtually certain that the Antarctic Peninsula and WAIS combined have cumulatively lost mass since widespread measurements began in 1992, and that the rate of loss has increased since around 2006.
+The AR5 reported with high confidence that the volume of the West Antarctic Ice Sheet (WAIS) was reduced during warm periods of the past few million years.
+The SROCC concluded that over 2006–2015, the AIS lost mass at an average rate of 155 ± 19 Gt yr–1 (very high confidence).
+The SROCC stated also that it is virtually certain that the Antarctic Peninsula and WAIS combined have cumulatively lost mass since widespread measurements began in 1992, and that the rate of loss has increased since around 2006.

-Process understanding and, to some extent, paleoclimate records show that changes in parts of the AIS can occur over multi-century time scales (<2kyr) (e.g. Dowdeswell et al., 2020; Sections 9.4.2.3 and 9.6.2).
-Based on physical understanding, paleo evidence and numerical simulations, it is very likely that the AIS has been smaller than today during at least some past warm climates (such as MCO and LIG), in particular the WAIS (de Boer et al., 2015; Deconto & Pollard, 2016; Golledge et al., 2014; Levy et al., 2016) (Figure 9.18).
-Results from sediment studies suggest a smaller AIS during the MPWP compared with current levels, with main differences in the WAIS (SROCC, Bertram et al., 2018; Shakun et al., 2018, Section 9.6.2).
+Process understanding and, to some extent, paleoclimate records show that changes in parts of the AIS can occur over multi-century time scales (<2kyr; Sections 9.4.2.3 and 9.6.2; e.g., Dowdeswell et al., 2020).
+Based on physical understanding, paleo evidence and numerical simulations, it is very likely that the AIS has been smaller than today during at least some past warm climates (such as MCO and LIG), in particular the WAIS (Figure 9.18; Golledge et al., 2014; de Boer et al., 2015; DeConto and Pollard, 2016; Levy et al., 2016).
+Results from sediment studies suggest a smaller AIS during the MPWP compared with current levels, with main differences in the WAIS (Section 9.6.2; SROCC; Bertram et al., 2018; Shakun et al., 2018).
 Marine sediments indicate that during the Pleistocene repeated ungrounding and loss of large marine-based parts of the AIS occurred during interglacial periods, with at least seven transitions between floating and grounded ice in the Ross Sea during the last 780 kyr (McKay et al., 2012) and at least three reductions in ice volume in the Wilkes Basin during the last 500 kyr (Wilson et al., 2018).
 Proxies, modelling and process understanding (Rohling et al., 2019; Clark et al., 2020) indicate that the AIS was smaller during the LIG than present.